Guinea opposition seeks alliance with former coup leader

 Guinea’s Independent National Electoral Commission (CENI) on Monday handed a boost to negotiations between the opposition and the government by scrapping a plan to delay local elections until 2016.

-The opposition has organized protests - in which at least four people have been killed - to demand that local elections be held ahead of the presidential vote, saying that otherwise local officials named by Conde’s government would steal the elections.

-Reporting by Saliou Samb; Writing by Daniel Flynn; Editing by Dominic Evans
+The opposition has organised protests - in which at least four people have been killed - to demand that local elections be held ahead of the presidential vote, saying that otherwise local officials named by Conde’s government would steal the elections.
+(Reporting by Saliou Samb; Writing by Daniel Flynn; Editing by Dominic Evans)